-3.1 Courses of action
+2.5 Courses of action

-- Broxbourne u3a's approach to safeguarding will include members who exhibit health concerns that could put themselves or others at risk, convictions (previous or pending) that include offences of a sexual or violent nature, inappropriate behaviour exhibited by a member including sexual advances, bullying, aggression or violent behaviour, harassment and/or discrimination.
-This can include behaviour exhibited face to face as well as electronic communications or via social media platforms. - Where the committee becomes aware of a safeguarding concern, steps will be taken, as needed, to ensure the safety of all adult(s) at risk is secured as a first priority.
+- All Harpenden u3a members need to follow the guidance in Section 3 (Dealing with Disclosure) if they become aware of a safeguarding issue. - Harpenden u3a's approach to safeguarding will include members who exhibit health concerns that could put themselves or others at risk, convictions (previous or pending) that include offences of a sexual or violent nature, inappropriate behaviour exhibited by a member including sexual advances, bullying, aggression or violent behaviour, harassment and/or discrimination.
+This can include behaviour exhibited face to face as well as electronic communications or via social media platforms. - Where the Committee becomes aware of a safeguarding concern, steps will be taken, as needed, to ensure the safety of adults at risk is secured as a first priority.
 The steps to take to address this will be discussed and agreed between the Executive Officers of the committee in the first instance.
-No committee member will act in isolation when dealing with a safeguarding concern. - Where Broxbourne u3a committee becomes aware of a safeguarding concern, the first step will be to gather as much information as possible to assist with the decision as to the next steps.
+No committee member will act in isolation when dealing with a safeguarding concern. - Where Harpenden u3a Committee becomes aware of a safeguarding concern, the first step will be to gather as much information as possible to assist with the decision as to the next steps.
 A risk assessment will be developed and recorded as soon as possible after the concern comes to the attention of the committee.
-Where it is deemed that the risk is high and immediate action needs to be taken, the committee will contact the relevant local authorities and where possible - the Trust for advice and support. - As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under
+Where it is deemed that the risk is high and immediate action needs to be taken, the committee will contact the relevant local authorities and - where possible - the Trust for advice and support.

-Section 42 of the Care Act 2014.
-However, it may be necessary to override their wishes in the best interests of other adults at risk.

-- In developing the risk assessment, the committee will consider the level of risk and the action that needs to be taken accordingly.
-Assessment of risk will include: - o Risk to the individual member - Risk to other members within the u3a - o Reputational risk for the individual u3a and the u3a movement as a whole - Where the risk is not deemed to be high but support is needed, Broxbourne u3a will contact the Trust to discuss the concerns and seek additional assistance in developing the risk assessment.
+- As far as possible, the adult at risk's wishes will be respected as to whether or not to refer any concerns to the local authority as a Safeguarding Enquiry under Section 42 of the Care Act 2014.
+However, it may be necessary to override their wishes in the best interests of other adults at risk. - In developing the risk assessment, the committee will consider the level of risk and the action that needs to be taken accordingly.
+Assessment of risk will include: - o Risk to the individual member - o Risk to other members within the u3a - Reputational risk for the u3a movement as a whole - Where the risk is not deemed to be high but further support is needed, Harpenden u3a may contact the Trust to discuss the concerns and seek additional assistance in developing the risk assessment.
 Assistance will always be sought before moving to exclude any member from the u3a on the basis of a safeguarding risk assessment. - Once the risk assessment is completed, the committee will decide as to the most appropriate course of action.
-This could include excluding members from certain groups i.e. groups held in people's homes, requesting that a member attends the u3a with a carer or excluding a member from a group run by a particular group leader - Depending on the nature of the allegation it may be necessary to pursue the incident following Broxbourne u3a's complaints, disciplinary or grievance procedure.
+This could include, but is not restricted to, excluding members from certain groups i.e. groups held in people's homes, requesting that a member attends the u3a with a carer or excluding a member from a group run by a particular group leader. - Depending on the nature of the allegation it may be necessary to pursue the incident following Harpenden u3a's complaints, disciplinary or grievance procedure.
 Where it is decided that this is the best course of action the matter will not be investigated by any party that was privy to the initial reporting of the incident. - All actions taken will be recorded.
 Any records will remain confidential to the committee unless a prior decision has been taken to share the record with the relevant statutory bodies.